terraindata/frc/README.md

 > Charles Tripp, David Hyde, and Benjamin Grossman-Ponemon.
 2018.
 > FRC: A High-Performance Concurrent Parallel Deferred Reference Counter for C++.
-> In Proceedings of the 2018 International Symposium on Memory Management
+> In Proceedings of the 2018 ACM SIGPLAN International Symposium on Memory Management
 > (ISMM '18).
 ACM, New York, NY, USA, 14-28.
 > https://doi.org/10.1145/3210563.3210569